JoesCat/xinvaders3d/README.md

  - Chris Butler for creating the DEB package.
  - Peter da Silva for the FreeBSD fix.
  - Bill Kendrick for the Window Manager fix.

+### Additional Greetings (from Joe Da Silva, year2022):

+Fetched a number of past fixes and patches plus did some bug fixes and improvements up to version 1.3.6.
+Added updated autoconf, found and fixed a few more quirks and bugs, plus added two player duel mode.

 ## How To Compile And Play Xinvaders 3D: